dd010101/vyos-jenkins/readme.md

+> [!CAUTION]
+> This project is an **independent build script for NOTvyos**.
+> It is **not affiliated with, endorsed by, or sponsored by VyOS Networks Corporation** by any means.
+> VyOS® is a registered trademark of VyOS Networks Corporation.

 The end of public LTS
 ==

 **The open era of LTS/stable branches is coming to an end.
-The VyOS team [already moved](https://vyos.dev/T6781) the development of LTS branches to private organization, and they will not publish the LTS/stables branches on their public GitHub anymore, the only people who can receive the copy of LTS source code are those who receive the binaries thus only those who obtain subscription.**
+The team behind VyOS® [already moved](https://vyos.dev/T6781) the development of LTS branches to private organization, and they will not publish the LTS/stables branches on their public GitHub anymore, the only people who can receive the copy of LTS source code are those who receive the binaries thus only those who obtain subscription.**

 **The only public branches will be the `current` and whatever branch is in the stream phase (today the `circinus`).